KubaVymola/crrr/readme.md

 ## Controls

-Arrow keys to move the cursor up and down. `<` to cd into current directory and exit. `>` to cd into directory selected by the cursor and exit. `Return` to cd into directory selected by the cursor and continue execution. `?` to toggle visibility of hidden files.
+Arrow keys to move the cursor up and down.

+`<` to cd into current directory and exit. `>` to cd into directory selected by the cursor and exit, or open selected file in `$EDITOR` (default is `vim`) if the selected file is not a directory. `Return` to cd into directory selected by the cursor and continue execution. `?` to toggle visibility of hidden files. `/` to reset internal state of the app.

 Start entering any text to search in the contents of the current directory.

 ## Install